-As the years went by, Professor Almonte continued growing his international education background, most recently helping to start an American-style university in the Middle East, ‘The American University Of Iraq - Baghdad”.
-Shortly after, Robin Gingerich, MA Tesol Program Director and J.D.
-Mininger, Vice President of Academics at LCC reached out and invited Paul to come back to LCC.
-This Spring 2021 semester, Paul Almonte is a professor in the LCC English Department and is teaching two courses of Arts and Culture and another in Academic Writing.
+As the years went by, Professor Almonte continued growing his international education background, most recently helping to start an American-style university in the Middle East, ‘The American University of Iraq - Baghdad."
+Shortly after, Robin Gingerich, MA TESOL Program Director and J.D.
+Mininger, Vice President of Academics reached out and invited Paul to come back to LCC.
+This Spring 2021 semester, Paul Almonte is a professor in the LCC English Department and is teaching two sections of the Arts and Culture course and another in Academic Writing.

 Not only led by the good impression that he held of LCC International University, but after learning of his Lithuanian heritage, Paul was even more interested in returning to LCC.
 He was fascinated by the Lithuanian culture and wanted to find out more about his own heritage and roots (his mother having been born in the country and having emigrated to the U.S. in 1949), thus being a part of LCC again made perfect sense.
 “LCC is a place that has been near and dear to my heart,” he added.